zigpy/zha-device-handlers/CONTRIBUTING.md

 ### Endpoints

 Endpoints are essentially groupings of functionality.
 For example, a typical Zigbee light bulb will have a single endpoint for the light.
-A multi-gang wall switch may have an endpoint for each invidual switch so they can all be controlled separately.
+A multi-gang wall switch may have an endpoint for each individual switch so they can all be controlled separately.
 Each endpoint has several functions represented by clusters.

 ### Clusters